FlorisCreyf/plant-generator/README.md

 # Plant Generator

 Plant Generator generates plant geometry.
 The project is divided into a generator and editor component.
 The generator is licensed under the Apache License (version 2.0) and the editor is licensed under the GPL 3.0.
-The editor depends on Qt5, but the project can be compiled without a GUI using the Makefile in _plant_generator/plant_generator_.
+The editor depends on Qt5, but the project can be partially built without a GUI.
 Both components depend on Boost for serialization and parsing command line arguments, but Boost is not a critical component of the program.

 ## Screenshot